sigopt/sigopt-examples/orchestrate/apache_spark/README.md

 This example uses Apache Spark 2.4.0 but you can replace this with the version you'd like to use by editing the [orchestrate.yml](orchestrate.yml) for this experiment.

-## Instructions to run this example using Orchestrate
+## Instructions to run this example

 1. `git clone https://github.com/sigopt/sigopt-examples.git`
 2. `cd sigopt-examples/orchestrate`